ph1p/coraline/README.md

 ## How to use?

-Just type `cl` in your terminal and follow the first configuration.
+Just type `cl` or `coraline` in your terminal and follow the first configuration.

 For help, just type `cli --help`

 ```
-Usage
+Usage (cl or coraline)
-    $ cl --reset
-    $ cl --default
-    $ cl --readme
+    $ coraline --readme
-    $ cl --list

 Options
     --help